obnorthrup/144coursework/section/Section 7/README.md

 1. What are the 'tagged' files?
 The 'parsed' ones?
 2. How are things labelled? ([Key](http://bulba.sdsu.edu/jeanette/thesis/PennTags.html))
-3. What are the difficulties of building/maintaining a corpus like this? <!--- Ambiguity, Multi-word units, Discontinuous units, foreign expressions, symbols and numbers-->
+3. What are the difficulties of building/maintaining a corpus like this?
-4. Given these, what are the most important features of an annotated corpus? <!--Consistency, Explicitness-->
+4. Given these, what are the most important features of an annotated corpus?

 ## Step 3: Searching for structures